Cloud monitoring for high-performing applications

 What is cloud monitoring?

-Cloud monitoring is the collection of methods for observing, reviewing, and managing the operational workflow in a cloud-based IT infrastructure.
-It does not differ in principle from the monitoring of on-premises hardware and software, but in practice it presents a few distinct challenges and differences that need to be considered when setting it up.
+Cloud monitoring is the collection of methods for observing, reviewing, and managing operational workflows in a cloud-based IT infrastructure.
+It does not differ in principle from monitoring on-premises hardware and software, but in practice it presents a few distinct challenges and differences that need to be considered when setting it up.

-Cloud offerings are largely split between the three main vendors AWS, Azure and Google, and sometimes more than one cloud service is used in the same infrastructure.
+Cloud offerings are largely split between the three main vendors Amazon Web Services (AWS), Microsoft Azure, and Google.
+Sometimes more than one cloud service is even used in the same infrastructure.
 Most cloud monitoring tools support more than one of the existing cloud vendors.

 Nowadays, the great majority of infrastructures are cloud-based or hybrid, presenting both on-premises and cloud services and devices.
 Monitoring devices and services in the cloud together with the classical, physical ones is a complex challenge for IT administrators and cloud monitoring tools to face.
-But to keep its efficiency high and prevent issues, it is necessary to keep track of it all, wherever it may actually be.
+But to keep efficiency high and prevent issues, it is necessary to keep track of the entire infrastructure, wherever parts of it may actually be.
 Considering the large range of applications that can be run on the cloud, and their slight differences across the various cloud vendors, it is easy to understand how cloud monitoring can become complex.

 Why is cloud monitoring important?

-Needless to say, if your company depends on clouds to function, then monitoring them is a necessity, rather than a choice.
-It is simply wise to be aware of as much metrics and information that comes from your cloud as possible, so you can prevent or fix issues, plan for improvements, and optimize it.
-More so if we think about all the services that can be run in a cloud: servers, virtual machines, databases, virtual networks, storage, and more.
-Each of these require a different range of metrics to keep track of, which are all important for the overall picture at the same time.
+Needless to say, if your company depends on clouds to function, then monitoring them is a necessity rather than a choice.
+It is simply wise to be aware of as many metrics and as much information as possible that comes from your cloud, so you can prevent or fix issues, plan for improvements, and optimize it.
+Consider as well all the services that can be run in a cloud: servers, virtual machines, databases, virtual networks, storage, and more.
+Each of these requires a different range of metrics to keep track of, all of which are important to obtain an overall picture.

 Cloud monitoring encompasses all these components.
 As with local monitoring, each individual part of a network can cause issues and, as none is completely isolated from others, can break other parts or bring down the whole network.
 Cloud networks are logical versions of physical ones and subject to similar problems.
 Therefore, cloud monitoring is an extension of local monitoring that has to be implemented to ensure that cloud environments perform efficiently and without issues.
 Typically, it involves a hybrid environment in which on-premises components and cloud-based components work together.